Downtown Green Bay's Black and Tan Grille closing operations through August

-GREEN BAY, Wis.
-(WBAY) -- The owner of Black and Tan Grille, located in downtown Green Bay, has announced the restaurant is closing its operations effective immediately.
+The owner of Black and Tan Grille, located in downtown Green Bay, has announced the restaurant is closing its operations effective immediately.

 Steve Schneider, who owns the restaurant, said it will be closed through at least August, and he is looking for alternatives for the restaurant to function in the pandemic.